BielRoig/hfeb-guide/content/docs/matchup-spread/_index.md

 hFEB mulligans fairly well and can win even on a four-card mulligan.
 That said, keeping five, six, or seven cards significantly increases your chances of winning.
 For this reason, you need to carefully evaluate which hands are actually functional and which only look playable but lead nowhere.

-In general, a hand without any of the eight main engines — meaning no **Hermit Druid** and no **Survival of the Fittest** — is usually a mulligan.
+In general, a hand without any of the eight main engines, meaning no **Hermit Druid** and no **Survival of the Fittest**, is usually a mulligan.
 There are exceptions, especially post-board or in very specific matchups, but as a rule the deck needs a card that turns its resources into a concrete plan.

 The catch is that not every good hand lines up well against every opponent.

 You may keep a hand with one or two **Hermit Druid** and then sit down across from Sligh or Goblins, where the Druid is much more fragile due to removal, Mogg Fanatic, or immediate pressure.
-Likewise, you may keep a hand with **Survival** — maybe great against a midrange or control deck — and discover you're facing Reanimator, where the opponent's clock can be faster than your setup.
+Likewise, you may keep a hand with **Survival**, maybe great against a midrange or control deck, and discover you're facing Reanimator, where the opponent's clock can be faster than your setup.

 For this reason, evaluating an opening hand is never abstract.
 A hand can be powerful and still not match the plan the matchup demands.